 Wood types are incredibly versatile and diverse, enabling them to be used for many different purposes.
 The data presented here is intended to help you better understand the properties of wood.
 This includes wood characteristics insights, which will enable you to understand better the specific properties of each species of wood, its benefits, eventual problems, and how they can be used for particular jobs.
 The database also contains detailed descriptions of hardwood and softwood types, including an identification guide of wood properties that can help you discover and choose the perfect wood structure and texture required for furniture, decoration, decking, and other objects made from wood.

 Types of Wood

 Wood is an incredibly versatile build material, and thousands of variations in its internal structure, tree species, and processing can lead to the different characteristics of the finished products.
 While many woodworkers focus on things like tension, weight, durability, and ease of use, others are much more interested in extracting from the wood things like its warmth and shine, matching the beauty of the wood grain and weave to the surrounding décor.

 The most common way all woods are differentiated is the classification of hardwoods and softwoods.
 The wood from confiner-type trees (such as Pine) is called softwoods, while the woods from usually broad-leaved dicotyledons (such as oak) are called hardwoods.
 The actual hardness can vary between them, leading to hardwoods with very soft wood structures and softwoods with very hard, strong, and durable.

 Hardwood trees are usually regarded as premium types of wood.
 They come from trees that, most of the time, have prolonged growth and very dense cellulose fiber structure.
-While the wood harvested from the hardwood trees is usually tough to be processed due to its hardness, the finished products have the ability to withstand time and outdoor elements much better than those created from less durable softwoods.
+While the wood harvested from the hardwood trees is usually tough to be processed due to its hardness, the finished products can withstand time and outdoor elements much better than those created from less durable softwoods.